-You don’t necessarily need to build a separate mobile version of your website (although some do), but that your current site must be mobile-friendly in load speed, touch points, and functionality.
+You don’t necessarily need to build a separate mobile version of your website (although some do).
+Just make sure your current site is as mobile-friendly as possible: in load speed, touch points, and functionality.
 Google’s Page Speed Insights reports on/provides suggestions for improving mobile and desktop page performance.
 The mobile-first index on Google refers to the preference of mobile-friendly sites over desktop-only websites.
 “All of these have SEO implications, and the importance of Mobile Site Speed (and the recently prioritized web vitals, are now important ranking factors,” says Owens.
 Making sure your website is responsive in mobile while also optimized on desktop is key.

 Email Campaigns on Mobile

 As with your website, clarity and brevity rule the day when factoring mobile into your email campaigns.
 Clearly state the value of why it’s worth signing up to keep getting updates and offers from your company.

 - Drill down on your audience segmentation to make sure you’re reaching the right person with the right message.

 - Refine your CTA.
 Less is sometimes more: one site found their emails with a single CTA increased clicks by 371%.
 Buttons are better than hyperlinked text, but as with websites, make sure they are appropriately sized and surrounded by plenty of white space; it’s a little harder to click on a button during a strap-hanging subway commute than sitting at your desk!